-In this section we evaluate the effect of the treatments on respondents' posterior beliefs and on their labor market decisions.
-We first evaluate the effect on inflation and income growth expectations, and then turn to an analysis of labor decisions.
-We find three main results.
+Following in the tradition of the RCT literature as applied to inflation expectations, we assess the extent to which the provision of information exogenously moves individuals' expectations.
+This exercise allows us to disentangle the potential bidirectionality between inflation expectations and income growth expectations, allowing us to determine the causal chain through which beliefs flow.
+To do so, we first evaluate the effect of the treatments on inflation and income growth expectations, and then their effect on labor decisions.
+Three main results emerge.
 First, passthrough of inflation expectations to income growth expectations is positive and statistically significant but less than unity; there is no statistically significant passthrough from income growth expectations to inflation expectations.
-Second, passthrough of inflation expectations to income growth expectations increases in the consumer's level of current income, and it is higher for male respondents than for female respondents.
+Second, passthrough of inflation expectations to income growth expectations varies with respondent characteristics; it is increasing in the consumer's level of current income, and it is higher for male respondents than for female respondents.
 Third, higher inflation expectations cause consumers to report a moderately higher probability that they will search for a new job that pays more, but they do not increase the perceived probability of working more hours or asking for a raise from one's current employer.